-Ashley helps us succeed in all she does.
-Her dedication to AHBC inspires everyone: the team and pet parents alike.
-Her motto is, “Every job worth doing is worth doing well.”
+Ashley helps AHBC succeed in all she does.
+Her dedication inspires everyone: the team and pet parents alike.
+She believes the best part of AHBC is our overall commitment to education, thoroughness, and cooperation.
+Supporting pet parents and pets is the best reward.
+Her motto is: “Every job worth doing is worth doing well.”

 Ashley grew up in Jacksonville, North Carolina, with four sisters, two dogs, and a cat named Midnight.
 She earned her Bachelor of Science in Business Management from the University of South Carolina in 2008.
 She has a background in hospitality and a passion for giving clients the best possible service and quality of care.

-Ashley started at AHBC as a Client Relations Specialist in 2011.
+In 2011, Ashley joined AHBC as a Client Relations Specialist.
 Three years later, she became our fearless practice manager.
 Her proudest moment came in 2016 when she helped Dr. Goetz and the hospital become AAHA-accredited—the highest achievable distinction bestowed by the American Animal Hospital Association for veterinary care in the country.

-Ashley and her husband live in Raleigh with their four children and two dogs.
-She enjoys visiting family and, most importantly, spending time with her children: going to museums, reading at the public library, and doing arts and crafts.
+Ashley and her husband live in Raleigh with their four children and three dogs.
+She enjoys visiting family and spending time with her children: going to museums, reading at the public library, and doing arts and crafts.

 UP FRONT: Our Client Relations Specialists

-Percy loves working at AHBC because he meets and supports pet parents and pets on a daily basis.
-His spirit animal is the engaging otter.
+Percy loves working at AHBC because he meets and supports pets and pet parents on a daily basis.
+His spirit animal is the engaging, affable, entertaining otter.

 Percy grew up in Iowa and Illinois as the youngest of three sisters and one brother.
 His passion and talent for interacting with people led him to a career in retail management.

-When he learned of an opening in customer relations at AHBC, Percy knew he could perfectly blend his love of people with his love of animals.
+When he learned of an opening at AHBC, Percy knew he could perfectly blend his love of people with his love of animals.
 He became an indispensable team member in December 2015.